Gakuiyo/Gakuiyo/README.md

 - 👋 Hi, I’m @Gakuiyo
 - 👀 I’m interested in discovering new technologies and games using them.
 - 💞️ I’m looking to collaborate on new projects that uses new technologies like VR, AR, Mixed reality, full body tracking.
+- 💭 My dream is to play something like sao, and even participate in creating it.
 - 📫 How to reach me : gael.ettendorff@gmail.com
 - My carrd : https://gaelettendorff.carrd.co